JacksonBurns/fastprop/paper/paper.md

 # Limitations and Future Work
 ## Execution Time
+Execution is ultimately not a significant concern - dataset generation takes a huge amount of time relative to all training methods.
+Day to day speedup is nice and significant here, but again just a nice to have.

 There is an obvious performance improvement to be had (both in training and inference) by reducing the number of descriptors used to a subset that are highly-weighted in the network.
 Future work will address the possibility of reducing the required number of descriptors to achieve accurate predictions, which would shrink the required size of the network and remove the training limitation and remediate the inference limitation.
 This has _not_ been done in this initial study for two reasons: